 “Do you know how long I was waiting for this?”, Mario asks, unleashed.

 Well, that’s not so hard to guess.
 I just met you yesterday, dude, so I guess it has to be – since then?

 At the extreme twist of this seemingly romantic encounter, he lifts me strongly in the air.
-He must have been 2 meters in height, and the view from up there, on the gallery next to the stairs to Panorama Bar, scared the shit out of me.
-I sincerely thought I would fly over the fence and crash in thousand pieces on the ground floor, among the dancing crowd.
+He must’ve been 2 meters in height, and the view from up there, on the gallery next to the stairs to Panorama Bar, scared the shit out of me.
+I sincerely thought I would fly over the fence and crash in a thousand pieces on the ground floor, among the dancing crowd.

 “Let me down”, I yell.
 He obeys but keeps on holding me tight.

 He licks his finger, pushes his hand into my trousers, and penetrates me carelessly.